trinker/reports/vignettes/reports_vignette.md

 <h3 id="convert">Document Conversion <a href="http://youtu.be/OcaFub5OLSg" target="_blank" style="text-decoration: none"><b><font size="5" color="#B22222">[YT]</font></b></a>
 </h3>
-A useful <a href="http://johnmacfarlane.net/pandoc/" target="_blank">Pandoc</a> uses preset path defaults (default is REPORT directory) to enable the user to quickly convert between document types.
+The <a href="http://johnmacfarlane.net/pandoc/" target="_blank">Pandoc</a> based <a href="http://trinker.github.io/reports_dev/tex2html.html" target="_blank"><code>file conversion family</code></a> of functions use preset path defaults (default is REPORT directory) to enable the user to quickly convert between document types.
 The user must have Pandoc installed and on the OS path.
 The function names are intuitive with the portion before the 2 being the current document type and the portion after is the desired outcome document type (**from2to**).
 Here is an example, converting the doc.tex file from the reports package library directory to a .docx file (when the user is employing these functions it is not necessary to provide arguments).

 <font size="5" color="gold">&diams;</font> **Example** - *file conversion* <font size="5" color="gold">&diams;</font>